fpirsch/twin-bcrypt/README.md

     * `progress` - [OPTIONAL] - a callback to be called during the hash verification to signify progress
         * `p` - Value between 0 (exclusive) and 1 (inclusive), sent as a parameter to the progress callback.
     * `callback` - [REQUIRED] - a callback to be fired once the data has been compared.
-        * `error` - First parameter to the callback detailing any errors.
-        * `result` - Second parameter to the callback providing whether the data and encrypted forms match [true | false].
+        * `result` - Boolean received as an argument to the callback, indicating whether the data and encrypted forms match.
 * `encodingMode`
     * `ENCODING_UTF8` (default) - encodes non-ascii characters to utf-8 before hashing.
     * `ENCODING_RAW` - does not encode non-ascii characters in the password.
 This allows the use of custom encodings.